ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

     </td>
     <td width="27%">

-:ref:`Software <http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html>` is your interface to the controller.
+:ref:`Software <common-choosing-a-ground-station>` is your interface to the controller.
 Also called a Ground Control Station (GCS), the software can run on PC's or mobile devices.